Toggle Menu

 It would be concerning enough if Trump merely needed a lot more naptime.
 But it’s worse than that.
 He is sometimes up very late at night, posting relentlessly on social media, only to taper off during the day.
 This is the kind of sleep pattern you might find in your average teenager or cocaine addict—in other words, not the sort of behavior you want in a president.
 Certainly, it’s worrying that the man who has his finger on a nuclear arsenal that can destroy all life on earth is keeping such irregular hours.

 To be sure, when Trump is genuinely engaged with an event, he can liven up.
-Trump seemed uncharacteristically peppy in a recent meeting with incoming New York mayor Zohran Mamdani, a political foe who nevertheless strangely energized the president.
+Trump seemed uncharacteristically peppy in a recent meeting with New York Mayor-elect Zohran Mamdani, a political foe who nevertheless strangely energized the president.
 Similarly, Trump found a new spring in his step when receiving the transparently fraudulent FIFA Peace Prize, a bauble created by a corrupt soccer league and designed to please the president’s childish love of shiny trinkets.
 But these events are the exception; most of the time, Trump has become ever more lumbering, slow, irritable, and drowsy.

-Trump and his supporters have responded to investigations into his health and alterness with surly denials and attempts at distraction.
+Trump and his supporters have responded to investigations into his health and alertness with surly denials and attempts at distraction.
 Trump has gone back to drawing a contrast between himself and his rivals.
 In November, Trump said Biden “broke every record.
 He sleeps all the time, during the day, during the night, on the beach.”
 Ted Cruz, descending into a sycophancy that is ridiculous even for him, defended the president by saying, “I don’t think [Trump] sleeps at all.”
 Other presidential cronies have also made patently absurd claims about Trump’s energy.

 As The Washington Post noted in 2003, Taft “once fell asleep while talking face to face with Joseph Cannon, the speaker of the House.
 He did the same with the French ambassador’s wife.
 He nodded off while signing papers, attending the opera and standing in review of troops.
 He was the most obviously sleepy person to ever inhabit the White House.”
 Historians have speculated that Taft suffered from sleep apnea, a by-product of his notorious portliness.

-We have no exact measure of presidential sleepiness but Calvin Coolidge, who stayed in bed for nine hours a night and napped for at least two in the afternoon, was a contender for the title of most dormant commander-in-chief.
+We have no exact measure of presidential sleepiness, but Calvin Coolidge, who stayed in bed for nine hours a night and napped for at least two in the afternoon, was a contender for the title of most dormant commander in chief.
 In an obituary, H.L.
-Mencken, the premier journalistic wit of his age, argued that Coolidge, “slept more than any other President, whether by day or by night.
+Mencken, the premier journalistic wit of his age, argued that Coolidge “slept more than any other President, whether by day or by night.
 Nero fiddled, but Coolidge only snored.”
-Mencken speculated that if Coolidge had governed during the Great Depression, he “would have responded to bad times precisely as he responded to good ones — that is, by pulling down the blinds, stretching his legs upon his desk, and snoozing away the lazy afternoons.”
+Mencken speculated that if Coolidge had governed during the Great Depression, he “would have responded to bad times precisely as he responded to good ones—that is, by pulling down the blinds, stretching his legs upon his desk, and snoozing away the lazy afternoons.”

 Mencken was an ardent advocate of laissez-faire government, so for him the sleepiness of Coolidge was a virtue.
 Mencken likely felt the same way about Taft’s heavy-lidded presidency.

-But Trump gives lie to the idea that a president who tunes out is good for the country.
+But Trump gives the lie to the idea that a president who tunes out is good for the country.
 In Trump’s case, there is little relief in the fact that he himself is checked out and prefers to spend his dotage garishly remaking the White House and accepting gifts that are transparently bribes.
 That’s because, while Trump may be inactive, his minions certainly aren’t.
-He’s surrounded himself with a crew of extremists, notably Stephen Miller, Robert F. Kennedy, Jr., Pete Hegseth, and Marco Rubio.
+He’s surrounded himself with a crew of extremists, notably Stephen Miller, Robert F. Kennedy Jr., Pete Hegseth, and Marco Rubio.
 These underlings have been empowered by Trump’s lack of interest in government.
 It’s allowed them to pursue harsh policies of immigration restriction, deregulation, and militarism.
 With his fading mind and lack of interest in governance, Trump has been able to ignore criticism of these policies.
-Far from being a benign personal foible, Trump’s tiredness is a major reason why his second term is shaping up to be an even bigger disaster than his first term.
+Far from being a benign personal foible, Trump’s tiredness is a major reason his second term is shaping up to be an even bigger disaster than his first.

 Jeet HeerTwitterJeet Heer is a national affairs correspondent for The Nation and host of the weekly Nation podcast, The Time of Monsters.
 He also pens the monthly column “Morbid Symptoms.”
-The author of In Love with Art: Francoise Mouly’s Adventures in Comics with Art Spiegelman (2013) and Sweet Lechery: Reviews, Essays and Profiles (2014), Heer has written for numerous publications, including The New Yorker, The Paris Review, Virginia Quarterly Review, The American Prospect, The Guardian, The New Republic, and The Boston Globe.
+The author of In Love with Art: Francoise Mouly’s Adventures in Comics with Art Spiegelman (2013) and Sweet Lechery: Reviews, Essays and Profiles (2014), Heer has written for numerous publications, including The New Yorker, The Paris Review, Virginia Quarterly Review, The American Prospect, The GuardianThe New Republic, and The Boston Globe.